pyradius/pyrad/README.rst

 Requirements & Installation
 ===========================

-pyrad requires Python 3.6 or later
+pyrad2 requires Python 3.12 or later

 Installing is simple; pyrad uses the standard distutils system for installing Python modules::